Skip to main content

 View author page

-Idris writes about the institutional machinery around AI: procurement frameworks, public-sector buying rules, compliance burdens, and the market structure hidden inside policy headlines.
-The through-line is practical power, not abstract press-release politics.
+Idris writes about the institutional machinery around AI, but the lens is broader than policy alone: procurement frameworks, public-sector buying rules, platform leverage, compliance burdens, workflow risk, and the market structure hiding beneath product or infrastructure headlines.
+The through-line is practical power, not abstract theater.

 Published stories